Search

 So, it is not simply a lack of willpower or not wanting to lose weight bad enough.

-In her special, Oprah attributes obesity and what makes losing weight so hard to the “fat gene” – Dr. Saxena explains this further as the study of epigenetics in functional medicine.
+In her special, Oprah attributes obesity and what makes losing weight so hard to the “fat gene” – Dr. Saxena explains this further as the study of epigenetics and obesity in functional medicine.

 Epigenetics is the study of changes in gene expression that do not involve alterations to the underlying DNA sequence.
 These changes are influenced by environmental exposures, lifestyle choices, age, and more.
 Epigenetic modifications can affect how genes are turned on or off, which can have a profound impact on health and disease risk.
 Understanding epigenetics is important because it provides insights into how environmental and lifestyle factors can interact with your genes to influence health.